svelte-society/recipes-mvp/README.md

 **Method 2: Await Blocks**

-It would be better to make all this commonplace UI idioms declarative.
+It would be better to make all these commonplace UI idioms declarative.
 Await blocks to the rescue again:

 ```html
 <!-- https://svelte.dev/repl/98ec1a9a45af4d75ac5bbcb1b5bcb160?version=3.20.1 -->